 Hear the name ‘Corby’ and what do you first think of?
 Yep – the trouser press.
 But not us.
 Instead, we think Corby Town and how our paths crossed.
 The Northants town was, at the start, on the edge of Boro’s footballing universe.
 Don’t be confusing the Steelmen of Steel Park with S&L Corby, however.
 Or even Corby Gainsborough.
 This tale is a different one.
 Even though it now does seem we’ve played a lot of teams with Corby in their name.

-It’s fair to say our first meeting with Corby Town was an eventful one; Boro’ shading a seven-goal FA Cup thriller.
+It’s fair to say our first meeting with the Steelmen was an eventful one; Boro’ shading a seven-goal FA Cup thriller.
 It’s still the only time we’ve met in a competitive match too.
-Much of that is down to the Steelmen’s long spell in the Southern League – especially during the time we were climbing the ladder.
+Much of that is down to the their long spell in the Southern League – especially during the time we were climbing the ladder.
 In recent years, they’ve been up as high as National League North and down as far as the Northern Premier League Division One South.
-It all adds to the sense of drama, we suppose.
+It all adds to the sense of drama.

 Corby Town: The Facts

-Corby Town Travel Information – Distance: 62 miles
+How to get to Corby Town – Travel Information – Distance: 62 miles